juanburgos/100-days-of-code/log.md

 ### Day15  #100DaysOfCode

 Did two simple BMI Calculators using JavaScript.
-One for inches/pounds and another converting those values to meter/kgs.
-At least the back-end side.
+For inches/pounds & meter/kgs.
 It was nice to use different types of functions.
-So useful depending on your situation. 👨🏻‍💻
+So useful depending on the situation. 👨🏻‍💻 #CodeNewbie #DudesInTech

 ### Day  #100DaysOfCode